ghowland/schemaman/README.md

 Schema Actions:

-  info                                       Print info on current schema directory init <path>                                Initialize a path for new schemas schema create <schema>                     Create a schema interactively schema export <schema> <source>            Export a database schema from a source schema update <schema> <source> <target>   Migrate schema/data from source to target
+  info                                       Print info on current schema directory init <path>                                Initialize a path for new data set schema schema create <schema>                     Create a schema interactively schema export <schema> <source>            Export a database schema from a source schema update <schema> <source> <target>   Migrate schema/data from source to target